Ready To Start Your Recovery? Get Help Now!Call Now (877) 267-3646

 Know the Definition of Substance Use Disorder (Addiction)

-The fine line between substance abuse and addiction is often difficult to recognize.
+The fine line between substance misuse or inappropriate use and addiction is often difficult to recognize.
 To clarify the distinction, The American Psychological Association provides these definitions:

-Substance abuse is a pattern of compulsive substance use marked by recurrent significant social, occupational, legal, or interpersonal adverse consequences, such as repeated absences from work or school, arrests, and marital difficulties.’
+Substance misuse or inappropriate use is a pattern of compulsive substance use marked by recurrent significant social, occupational, legal, or interpersonal adverse consequences, such as repeated absences from work or school, arrests, and marital difficulties.’

 Addiction is a state of psychological or physical dependence (or both) on the use of alcohol or other drugs.
 The term is often used as an equivalent term for substance dependence and sometimes applied to behavioral disorders, such as sexual, internet, and gambling addictions.’